Question

 Problem-solving

-Best when you want to show strategic flexibility in response to changing conditions or requirements, emphasizing your ability to modify approaches thoughtfully rather than reactively
+Best when you want to show strategic flexibility in response to changing conditions or unexpected challenges, demonstrating thoughtful adjustment rather than hasty reactions.

 Innovated

-Perfect for situations where you created something entirely new or groundbreaking, emphasizing your ability to think outside the box and develop original solutions
+Perfect for situations where you created something entirely new or found creative solutions, emphasizing your ability to think outside the box with purposeful innovation.

 Engineered